-- NEW: Cuban government statement says two people died in accident, two more injured
+- Cuban government statement says two people died in accident, two more injured

 - Daughter of Cuban dissident Oswaldo Paya Sardinas questions government account